Cheskieman/EC2-Set-up-Automatic-Start-and-Stops-of-Instances/readme.md

 * Go back to the EC2 Instance Created Earlier and Copy the Instance ID

 *  Scroll Down to Code Source and type the code (as I illustrated below).
-REMEMBER TO INSERT YOUR INSTANCE ID THAT WAS COPIED FROM EARLIER.
-(CIRCLED.)
+REMEMBER TO INSERT YOUR INSTANCE ID THAT WAS COPIED FROM EARLIER .

+* Click Test Button from the left side of the code source.
+Followed by Creating a New test> Give Your New Test and Select Save.

+* Click Deploy in order to deploy the Python Code that was written(as illustrated above)

+* Click Functions from Left-Handed-Options

+* Select the Function that was Created

+* Select the Test from the Actions Dropdown list

+* Go back to your Created Instance, Refresh the Instance and confirm that it says Stopping under Instance State.

+* REPEAT ALL THE STEPS RELATED TO LAMBDA FROM ABOVE.
+HOWEVER USE THE MODIFIED CODE IN CODE SOURCE(Illustrated Below.)

+CREATE CLOUDWATCH AUTOMATIC SCHEDULE:

+* Search for Cloudwatch from the AWS Searchbox & Select it.

+* Select View Events on the Cloudwatch Page

+* Select Create Rule